Fallen Angel (The X-Files): Plot

 Mulder returns to the motel and finds Max inside his trailer, having an apparent epileptic seizure.
-As Mulder tends to Max, he discovers a mysterious scar behind Max's ear.
+As Mulder tends to Max, he discovers a mysterious scar behind his ear.
 Mulder reviews earlier X-Files, discovering similar scars on two reported alien abductees.
 Scully believes that whatever abduction experience Max had was a schizophrenic delusion, having noticed medication in his trailer.
 But Mulder believes that Max, despite his interest in UFOs, is completely unaware of his experiences and was guided to Townsend by his abductors on the night of the crash.

 The Air Force tracks a larger UFO as it hovers over Townsend.
 The invisible alien enters Max's trailer and abducts him.
 When the agents visit the trailer and find Max missing, an Army radio transmission reveals that he has been transported to a waterfront.
 They race to save Max as Henderson's men scour the area searching for him.
 The alien kills two soldiers who encounter Max, causing him to flee into a warehouse.
 As Mulder finds Max inside, the building is surrounded by Henderson's forces.
 Mulder tries to comfort Max but is attacked and injured by the alien.
 Mulder then sees Max floating in a pillar of light before vanishing.
 When Henderson finds that Max is missing, he orders Mulder arrested.

 Back in Washington, both Mulder and Scully report to Section Chief McGrath, who does not believe their claims.
 McGrath offers an especially harsh reprimand to Mulder and presents written testimony by Henderson claiming that Max's body was found in a cargo container.
 McGrath and his disciplinary board decide to shut down the X-Files and dismiss Mulder from the FBI, but the decision is vetoed by Deep Throat, who feels it would be more dangerous for them to allow Mulder to turn whistleblower than to let him continue his work.